 American University provides resources to faculty and staff to help with caregiving responsibilities.
-The University understands that balancing work and family obligations can be challenging, and especially so during COVID.
+The university understands that balancing work and family obligations can be challenging.
 We have highlighted programs and services available to AU faculty and staff.
-Please contact firstname.lastname@example.org if you have any questions.
+Please contact email@example.com if you have any questions.

 Child Development Center (The Center)

 AU offers an early childhood education center on main campus that is partially subsidized for our faculty and staff.
-AU’s Child Development Center (The Center) provides on-campus, high-quality education and care of children 2-1/2 to 6 years of age.
-We offer developmentally appropriate educational programs for preschool children, support families within the campus community, and promote the overall education mission of the University.
+AU’s Child Development Center (The Center) provides on-campus, high-quality education and care for children 2-1/2 to 6 years of age.
+We offer developmentally appropriate educational programs for preschool children, support families within the campus community, and promote the overall educational mission of the University.

-The Center is currently accepting applications for fall 2021 for a limited number of openings.
-Please contact Veronica Chirlin at email@example.com for more information or to enroll in the program.
-The Child Development Center will be open from 9 am-5 pm, Monday through Friday, beginning on Monday, August 30, 2021.
+The Center is accepting applications for fall 2023 for a limited number of openings.
+Please contact Elizabeth Root at firstname.lastname@example.org for more information or to enroll in the program.
+The Child Development Center will be open from 9 am-5 pm, Monday through Friday.

 Bright Horizons® Caregiving Services

-AU full-time faculty and staff have access to Bright Horizons caregiving services and discounts.
-The Back-Up Care Advantage program provides a national network of childcare centers and in-home care agencies that are available to at a moment’s notice when your regular arrangements fall through.
+AU full-time faculty and staff can access Bright Horizons caregiving services and discounts.
+The Back-Up Care Advantage program provides a national network of childcare centers and in-home care agencies available at a moment’s notice when your regular arrangements fall through.
 Benefits include subsidized emergency back-up care for children and adult/elder relatives, referral services and discounts for non-emergency childcare, elder care, pet sitting, tutoring, and housekeeping services.

 - 15 days per employee per calendar year.